-I live north of Chicago in a town that hugs Lake Michigan with my 4th grade crush-turned-husband, teen daughter, and two pups.
+I live north of Chicago in a town that hugs Lake Michigan with my teenage daughter.
 Before relocating to Highland Park in 2013, my home was sandwiched between four mountain ranges in Montana’s capitol city.
 For the record, my primary mode of transportation did not involve a horse.

 I have a B.S. in economics and – much to the dismay of my folks – am a graduate school dropout.
 Something about running statistical regressions and explaining p-values to others failed to inspire me.
 Baffling, I know.
 I’ve worked at a natural foods store, a donut shop, and the Governor’s Budget Office.
 I’ve been homeless, hopped freight trains, and participated in American Indian sweat lodge ceremonies.
 I’m both a (recovering) vegan & former protestor with a record involving bicycle U-locks and grapefruits.